MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 1. To implement device fingerprinting on the relevant pages in your app or website, refer to the appropriate instructions on the following pages.

-    - For web pages, see [Set up device fingerprinting](device-fingerprinting.md#implement-device-fingerprinting).
+    - For web pages, see [Web set up of device fingerprinting](df-web.md).

     - For Android apps, see [Fraud Protection mobile SDK for Android](mobile-sdk-android.md).